johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 - Can satiate desire by thinking-about or being-aware-of desire.
 Don't necessarily have to indulge the desire.

 - How do you know you're not a brain in a vat?

    > Turns outs, you are a brain in a vat!
-   >   Everything you are, think, see, feel is electrical signals.  - Elon Musk
+Everything you are, think,
+   >   see, feel is electrical signals.  - Elon Musk

 - Notice your emotions, dont necessarily act on them.
 (EQ)

 - Practicing mediation has the intention to be happier and to be better placed to make others happier.
   To suffer less and to be a better placed to let other suffer less.

-- The goal (system) here is Wisdom.
+- The goal (system) of mediation is Wisdom.

-  The wisdom that comes from recognizing how things already are in each moment.
+  > The wisdom that comes from recognizing how things already are in
-  From stepping out of the fantasy life born of having a mind that is constantly/perpetually distracted.
+  > each moment.
+From stepping out of the fantasy life born of having
+  > a mind that is constantly/perpetually distracted.

  - Why meditate?

-"If you want to understand your mind, simply sit down and observe it".
+   > "If you want to understand your mind, simply sit down and observe
+   > it".
 Simple, no rituals/ceremonies, nothing to join.
-  Understanding ourselves is possible.
+   > Understanding ourselves is possible.
+Meditation is a pragmatic
-  Meditation is a pragmatic methodology for doing it.
+   > methodology for doing it.
+In meditating, we begin to see what
-  In meditating, we begin to see what creates suffering in ourselves and what brings greater happiness and peace.
+   > creates suffering in ourselves and what brings greater happiness
+   > and peace.
 When we see that we can make wiser choices.
+As we
-  As we make wiser choices we become happier; as we become happier we make wiser choices.
+   > make wiser choices we become happier; as we become happier we
-  Leads to a spiral of greater fulfilment and ease.
+   > make wiser choices.
+Leads to a spiral of greater fulfilment and
+   > ease.

 - What is enlightenment?
 Is the mind free from the patterns/forces that cause suffering ?
   2 forms/options: Are the patterns/forces uprooted ?
 Or, in the moment of their arising are the patterns/forces seen through?